 However, William’s passion for music was decreasing and his passion for astronomy was increasing.
-He felt driven to understand the heavens better than anyone before; he wanted to see objects so faint that nobody would have seen them before.
+He felt driven to understand the heavens better than anyone before; he wanted to see objects so faint that nobody had seen them before.

 William became so obsessed with his goals that, in addition to helping him grind mirrors and lenses, Caroline often had to prepare food and feed it into his mouth as he worked!

-British scientists petitioned the king, asking that Herschel be paid a government pension to allow him to give up music and devote his life to the construction of his magnificent telescopes with the possibility of making further stunning discoveries.
-The king agreed and William became a full time astronomer.
+British scientists petitioned the king, asking that Herschel be paid a government pension to allow him to give up music and devote his life to the construction of his magnificent telescopes offering the possibility of making further stunning discoveries.
+The king agreed and William became a full-time astronomer.
 He assumed Caroline would also be happy to give up her musical career to act as his assistant.

 Miserable Astronomy Full Time

 Caroline was far from happy.
-She had escaped from drudgery in Hanover to become a singer, praised and loved by audiences.
+She had escaped drudgery in Hanover to become a singer, praised and loved by audiences.
 She now had to abandon her singing.
-In August 1782, she and William moved from Bath to Datchet, near Windsor Castle, closer to the king.
-Her first months as a full time astronomer were miserable and lonely.
-She described her thoughts from 1782, when she was age 32:
+In August 1782, age 32, she moved with William from Bath to Datchet, near Windsor Castle, closer to the king.
+Her first months as a full-time astronomer were miserable and lonely.
+She described her thoughts:

 Things are Looking Up